Star Wars Battlefront: Elite Squadron: Development

 The PlayStation Portable version was developed by Rebellion Developments, who developed the previous Battlefront game, Renegade Squadron.
 It features twelve campaign missions and a deeper customization system than Renegade Squadron's, boasting "the deepest customization options ever seen in a Star Wars Battlefront title".
 Players can customize weaponry, armor, species, and other physical attributes.
 Sixteen player multiplayer is supported, with statistic tracking.
 The game is played from the traditional third person, over-the-shoulder perspective.
 On October 25, 2009, a demo was released on the PlayStation Store allowing players to play on the planet Tatooine.

-The Nintendo DS version was developed by n-Space, known for the DS installments to the Call of Duty series, World at War and Modern Warfare, and uses a modified version of the same game engine used for the DS version of Star Wars: The Force Unleashed, a fact that becomes evident as this version recycles the dialog UI from the DS version of Unleashed and was developed by the same team that worked on the DS version of Unleashed.
+The Nintendo DS version was developed by n-Space, known for the DS installments to the Call of Duty series, World at War and Modern Warfare, and uses a modified version of the same game engine used for the DS version of Star Wars: The Force Unleashed.
 This version features eleven campaign missions and up to four players via wi-fi connection.
 The game features no customization, but instead uses the traditional class-based system.
 It uses an isometric view, similar to a modern dungeon crawler.
 Unlike classic Battlefront games, Instant Action is played with only four players, usually one from each faction.
 There are three modes – Free-For-All, Team Game and Hero Mode.
 Games are won in space by destroying enemy ships to earn points, in capital ships by collecting R2 units, and on the ground by capturing command posts and killing enemies.